-Everolimus was initially proposed in the clinical setting to 4 patients (patients 2, 6, 7 and 9) for AML size reduction, as surgery or angioembolization of their large AMLs would have increased the risk of renal function loss and were not advisable options.
-Patients 2, 6, and 9 had large bilateral AMLs which were at high risk of renal hemorrhage; however, these patients were reluctant to start everolimus due side effect concerns and instead chose active surveillance.
+Everolimus was initially proposed in the clinical setting to four patients (patients 2, 6, 7, and 9) for AML size reduction, as surgery or angioembolization of their large AMLs would have increased the risk of renal function loss and were not advisable options.
+Patients 2, 6, and 9 had large bilateral AMLs that were at high risk of renal hemorrhage; however, these patients were reluctant to start everolimus due side effect concerns and instead chose active surveillance.
 Patient 7 had a solitary kidney with large AMLs, making them an everolimus candidate; however, due to mobility and cognitive disabilities that posed treatment maintenance challenges, everolimus was not initiated.

 Patients 10, 11, 13, and 16 had asymptomatic AMLs with low risk for secondary complications; as such, they underwent active surveillance.
-For surveillance patients 11, 13, and 16, the AML size percent change was +8% (2-year span), +4% (3-year span), and -4% (1-year span), respectively.
-While patient 10's percent change was +100%, this value corresponds to an absolute change of 3-4 mm in AML size over a 5-year span.
-Patients 3, 4, 12 and 19 were not candidates for either active surveillance or everolimus therapy.
-For this group, AMLs were reduced through localized therapies such as nephrectomy and radiofrequency ablation.
-Patient 17 did not have AMLs and was excluded from the study.
+For surveillance patients 11, 13, and 16, the AML size percent change was +8% (two-year span), +4% (three-year span), and -4% (one-year span), respectively.
+While patient 10's percent change was +100%, this value corresponds to an absolute change of 3-4 mm in AML size over a five-year span.
+Patients 3, 4, 12, and 19 were not candidates for either active surveillance or everolimus therapy.
+For this group, AMLs were reduced through localized therapies, such as nephrectomy and radio-